-This week on the We Turned Out Okay podcast, I interview long time coaching client and Ninja Parenting Community member Jen.
+Recently on the We Turned Out Okay podcast, I interviewed long time coaching client and Ninja Parenting Community member Jen.

 Jen is the mom of 2 kids, 7-year-old and 4-year-old daughters.